assimilation/assimilation-official/README.md

 (on my machine that's currently /usr/lib/python2.7/dist-packages/assimilation)

+# OtherTargets

-@section OtherTargets Other Make Targets
+Other Make Targets
 - doc - makes the documentation If you just want to view the latest version online, go to http://assimmon.org/

-*/